jfrancai/connect-sdk-viem/README.md

 This function create a new wallet and connect to the API.

-### Instanciate a Wallet
+### Connect an existing Wallet

+You can also connect to a previously created wallet.
+You'll have to provide the wallet address of the previously created wallet.

 ```javascript
 await wallet.connect(walletAddress)
 ```

-You can also connect to a previously created wallet.
-You'll have to provide the wallet address of the previously created wallet.

 ## Instanciate a Connect Viem Client